MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/processing-status.md

     - m365initiative-syntex
 ms.localizationpriority:  medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: Learn how to use the classification status column in a SharePoint document library with Microsoft Syntex.
+description: Learn how to use the processing status column in a SharePoint document library with Microsoft Syntex.
 ---

 # View the status of a file processed by Microsoft Syntex

 <sup>**Applies to:**  &ensp; &#10003; All custom models &ensp; | &ensp; &#10003; All prebuilt models</sup>

-In a document library, the **Classification status** column lets you know the status of a file that is being processed by a model in Microsoft Syntex.
+In a document library, the **Processing status** column lets you know the status of a file that is being processed by a model in Microsoft Syntex.

 ![Screenshot of a document library showing the Classification status column.](../media/content-understanding/classification-status-column.png)

 The status shows you whether the processing of a file is in progress, completed, or wasn’t done due to an error with the file or the job.
 The status helps you know whether a file needs to be queued again for processing or if more investigation is required.

+The **Processing details** column provides more information about the processing status.

-The following table describes the classification status values.
+The following table describes the processing status values.

 | Classification status | Description |
 | ------- | -------